18F/handbook/_pages/how-we-work/how-to-log-in.md

 ##Cisco AnyConnect login

-AnyConnect is utilized as a GSA VPN client so you can use a variety of systems that require a VPN directly from your local computer.
+AnyConnect is utilized as a GSA VPN client so that you can use a variety of systems that require a VPN directly from your local computer.
 Go [here](/anyconnect) for more information on configuring this tool.

 --------------------------------------------------------------------------------